twolfson/nightlife/cities/california_san-francisco.md

 - Usually crowded but you can find room
 - $9 for mixed drink
 - Large venue with upstairs

+## Underground (SoMa)
+- Keeping organizer and venue location secret for now
+- 1 floor
+    - Ground floor
+        - Huge room with medium bar and large dancefloor
+- Went on a Saturday (2017/10/28 - Halloween weekend)
+    - $10 cover before 1AM, $20 after
+    - Party was from 12 to 6
+    - From 1:10 to 2:00AM, half crowded dancefloor
+    - From 2 to 3, dancefloor was full but plenty of room to dance
+- $9 rum and Coke
+- $9 whiskey soda

 ## Warsaw theater
 - Music venue, not a club